This blackberry lemonade with sage is the perfect combination of sweet, tart and earthy flavors. It’s easy to make and so delicious!

 What blackberry syrup is best?

-I always recommend Monin Blackberry syrup because it is made with clean ingredients and has no artificial colors.
+If you are choosing a store-bought version, I always recommend Monin Blackberry syrup because it is made with clean ingredients and has no artificial colors.
 The flavor is strong but authentic as well.

 How do you store this lemonade?